 Recommendations for a Good Detox:

-I recommend you consult a holistic nutritionist before starting a detox.
+I recommend you start with an already done for you plan like the ones at Puree.
 You want to make sure that your detoxing does actually include real foods.
 The real foods will mostly be in the form of fruits (juice detox) or vegetables/seeds (raw salad/food detox).
 Make sure it includes drinking plenty of water too.

 Detoxing can be very helpful if done safely.
 I recommend them as a way to practice self-denial, get immediate results and reset your nutritional habits.